TobiasPSP/doneland_sources/Components/Audio/Amplifier/Bluetooth/XY-P5W/README.md

 <img src="images/audio-xy-p5w_angle2_t.png" width="50%" height="50%" />

 > [!NOTE]
-> The board discussed here is marked as *XY-WRBT* on its back side.
-It is also called *XY-P5W*.
-There are  *many variations* of this board available with subtle differences in board design and functionality.
+> There are  *many variations* of this board available with subtle differences in board design and functionality.
 Some even ship with separate external remote control.

 ## Where To Use